encord-team/E-MM1/DOWNLOAD.md

 ## Captions

-All captions are available in the 'caption' column in infos/text.csv
+All captions are available in the `caption` column in `infos/text.csv`